roguepikachu/bonsai/README.md

 - AUTO_MIGRATE: if true, creates the minimal schema on startup
 - LOG_LEVEL: trace|debug|info|warn|error (default debug)
 - LOG_FORMAT: text|json (default text)

+## Contributing
+Pull requests are welcome!
+For major changes, please open an issue first to discuss what you would like to change.

+See [docs/CONTRIBUTING.md](docs/CONTRIBUTING.md) for more information.

+## License
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.